 More information may be found on the Lyman Briggs College website.
 Also, the LBC recruitment office is available to answer questions related to the college via email at lbc.recruiting@msu.edu.

-To contact the School of Planning, Design and Construction (SPDC), email Hannah Brodhead at brodhead@msu.edu.
+To contact the School of Planning, Design and Construction (SPDC), email Marcus Martin at mart2134@msu.edu.

-Students with fewer than 56 credits who do not meet the criteria above can still transfer into the IDES major, but they would need to meet the secondary admission requirements once on campus.
-The program would then take four years to complete once arriving at MSU, no matter how many credits students are transferring.
-Therefore, SPDC recommends that students transfer to MSU as early as possible to complete appropriate course work, if the equivalent courses are not available at their current institution.
-Students who would like to receive guidance about curricular matters should contact an SPDC undergraduate adviser.
+The program would then take four years to complete upon arriving at MSU, no matter how many credits students are transferring.
+Therefore, SPDC recommends that students transfer to MSU as early as possible to complete appropriate coursework, if the equivalent courses are not available at their current institution.
+Students who would like to receive guidance about curricular matters should contact an SPDC undergraduate adviser or Marcus Martin at mart2134@msu.edu.

 The international relations major is within James Madison College.
 Admission to James Madison College is based on the following requirements.